nodesman/systemofmind/book/part_1/05_the_great_divides.md

 ---
-title: Chapter 5: The Great Divides (The Sources of Conflict)
+title: "Chapter 5: The Great Divides"
-parent: Part I The Compass
+parent: "Part I The Compass"
 nav_order: 5
 ---
 # Chapter 5: The Great Divides (The Sources of Conflict)

 ## The Fault Lines of the Human Heart